tomaverlaine/tomaverlaine.github.io/_posts/2025-05-13-aya-instinkto-industrio-interview.md

 **…Is that what Instinkto Industrio means as a name?**

-Oh no, now you've given it a whole new meaning.
+Oh no, now I've given it a whole new meaning.

 **The Esperanto, by the way — the band name.
 I originally assumed it was Latin.
 It has a certain erudite ring.**

 It really does sound smart and cool, doesn't it.
 I think bokai came up with it.
 Feels like him.

+**Turns out you can't judge by appearances.**

-**People can surprise you.
-We've been talking a while, and I'm sure I missed some things — but I think that's a good place to wrap up.**
+**We've been talking a while, and I'm sure I missed some things — but I think that's a good place to wrap up.**

 Sure!
 Thanks so much.